Kim Kardashian Seriously Considering Divorce As Kanye West Continues His Meltdown, ‘Radar Online’ Reports

 “Kim thinks that divorce may be her only option to save herself and her children right now,” a source told Radar Online.
 “She’s been having a breakdown herself over all of this, and has been crying to her mom and her sisters all week long!”

-Kim is also afraid that the remarks have increased the risks, and apparently her mom, Kris Jenner, has already increased security in the wake of Kanye’s comments.
+Kim is also afraid that the remarks have increased the risks, and apparently, her mom, Kris Jenner, has already increased security in the wake of Kanye’s comments.
 Kim is still traumatized from her gunpoint robbery in Paris, the report noted, and Kanye’s behavior is now ramping up her anxiety again.

 If Kim Kardashian truly is considering divorce, Kanye’s actions are not helping matters.
 He continues to grab headlines this week as he stands by his support of Trump and offered his rationale for believing that slaves chose to remain in slavery.